 Examples of activities include education to qualify people locally for nuclear operations; research activities that involve public and private partners developing nuclear technologies as a basis for in‐province businesses in the sector; as well as building or operating some nuclear infrastructure for education, research and development.

 The Fedoruk Centre is intended to be a conduit into the University of Saskatchewan and other research institutions for efficient access to knowledge about nuclear engineering and safety; nuclear medicine and related sciences; nuclear methods for materials research and development; as well as the impacts of nuclear technologies on the environment and society.
 For example, the province expects nuclear power to be considered in the range of energy options available for base‐load generation capacity in the medium and long term after 2020, and that the Fedoruk Centre will be able to serve as a source of expertise to inform decisions in this area.

 The province expects to refer third parties to the Fedoruk Centre as an informed point of contact to receive ideas for innovation in nuclear technologies.

-The University of Saskatchewan expects the Fedoruk Centre to build on the university’s current and historic strengths in medical sciences, materials science, engineering, environmental science and public policy, thus enlarging its footprint among Canadian universities with nuclear science and engineering programs.
+The University of Saskatchewan expects the Fedoruk Centre, which reports to the Board of Governors, to build on the university’s current and historic strengths in medical sciences, materials science, engineering, environmental science and public policy, thus enlarging its footprint among Canadian universities with nuclear science and engineering programs.

 The Fedoruk Centre will stimulate the quantity and quality of faculty and students, through challenges and opportunities in the domain of nuclear research, development, and training, through its selected impact areas.